ncatlab/nlab-content/pages/4/4/3/7/17344/content.md

 ##### Proof of the stable model structure
  {#ProofOfTheStableModelStructure}

-We show now that the operation of [[Omega-spectrification]] from def. \ref{SpectrificationForTopologicalSequentialSpectra} is a Quillen idempotent monad in the sense of def. \ref{QuillenIdempotentMonad}.
+We show now that the operation of [[Omega-spectrification]] of topological sequental spectra, from def. \ref{SpectrificationForTopologicalSequentialSpectra}, is a Quillen idempotent monad in the sense of def. \ref{QuillenIdempotentMonad}.
 Via the [[Bousfield-Friedlander theorem]] (prop. \ref{BousfieldFriedlanderTheorem}) this establishes a stable model structure on topological sequential spectra.

 +-- {: .num_lemma #OmegaSpectrificationOfSequentiaSpectraPreservesHomotopyPullback}
 ###### Lemma